Sargent Student Organizations

 Founded in the Boston Medical Center Pediatrics Department in 1996, Health Leads works to break the link between poverty and poor health by mobilizing student volunteers to connect low-income patients with the resources they need to be healthy.
 Learn more about how to get involved with Health Leads here.

-The Student Council includes elected representatives from all classes with the goal of promoting activities and a strong sense of College unity.
-The council hosts social events, lectures, and community service opportunities for students, faculty, and staff.
+The Student Government includes elected representatives from all classes with the goal of promoting activities and a strong sense of College unity.
+This group hosts social events, lectures, and community service opportunities for students, faculty, and staff.

 Student Council Office: Room 108 | Telephone: 617-353-3311